Pisco punch: History of the drink

-When the Bank Exchange & Billiard Saloon opened its doors in 1853 it served pisco among other several liquors.
+When the Bank Exchange & Billiard Saloon opened its doors in 1853 it served pisco among several other liquors.
 Several punches were made using pisco at the Bank Exchange over a long succession of owners, ending in 1893 with Duncan Nicol.
 Nicol was the last owner of the Bank Exchange when it closed its doors permanently in 1919 because of the Volstead Act.

 Duncan Nicol invented the pisco punch recipe using pisco brandy, pineapple, lime juice, sugar, gum arabic and distilled water.
 The punch was so potent that one writer of the day wrote "it tastes like lemonade but comes back with the kick of a roped steer."
 Others said, "it makes a gnat fight an elephant."
 Harold Ross, founder of The New Yorker magazine wrote in 1937: "In the old days in San Francisco there was a famous drink called Pisco Punch, made from Pisco, a Peruvian brandy... pisco punch used to taste like lemonade but had a kick like vodka, or worse."

 Pisco Punch gained fame worldwide thanks to pieces written by travelers including Mark Twain and Harold Ross (founder of New Yorker magazine).
 In Rudyard Kipling's 1899 epic From Sea to Sea, he immortalized pisco punch as being "compounded of the shavings of cherub's wings, the glory of a tropical dawn, the red clouds of sunset and the fragments of lost epics by dead masters."
 Unfortunately, prohibition closed the doors of the Bank Exchange, and Duncan Nicol died soon thereafter—supposedly taking the exact recipe to his grave.
 Variations of the drink are still prepared in San Francisco.